How Alcohol Impacts Your Sex Life

 If you want to have a glass or two of wine, that’s perfectly OK.
 Having a drink won’t harm you.
 It’s when you start pounding shots or take a bottle of wine to the face that your sex life (and life in general) will suffer consequences.
 So keep tabs on your intake and don’t overdo it.
 If you have issues with controlling your alcohol intake or have had struggles with abuse, it’s best stay away from alcohol altogether.

 In the end, alcohol is a big part of our social system, but when it comes to sex, the negative effects seem to outweigh any positive aspects.
-If you’re trying to have a screaming orgasm tonight, it might be an idea to not go overboard on the booze.
+If you’re trying to have a screaming orgasm tonight, stay away from the bottle.

 Advertisement